testbenchcc/markdown-notes-app/README.md

  - Dot-prefixed files and folders are automatically hidden from the notes tree and search results to keep the notebook view clean.
 - Configurable index page title and file tree footer status showing the current app build number and git tag (when available)
 - Improved markdown rendering: fenced code blocks with syntax highlighting and tables with clear outlines
-- Mermaid diagrams rendered from fenced code blocks labeled `mermaid` in the in-app viewer
+- Mermaid diagrams rendered from fenced code blocks labeled `mermaid` in the in-app viewer and in exported HTML notes
 - No authentication or user accounts
 - "New Note" dialog automatically appends `.md` if missing so new notes always appear in the tree
 - Optional auto-commit and push of notes to a dedicated Git repository under `notes/` (when enabled in Settings)